European emission standards: Emission standards for passenger cars

-Emission standards for motor cycles (two and three wheelers) – L-category vehicles
+Emission standards for motorcycles (two- and three-wheelers) – Category L

-The Euro emissions regulations for two and three wheelers (motorcycles) were first introduced in 1999 — some seven years after the cars were first regulated.
+The Euro emissions regulations for two- and three-wheelers (motorcycles) were first introduced in 1999 — some seven years after the cars were first regulated.
 In further difference to passenger cars (where three-way catalytic converters were de facto required from Euro I), it was first with the introduction of the Euro III emissions standard in 2006 that motorcycles were de facto required to use three-way catalytic converters.
 With the introduction of Euro V, standard two-stroke engine motorcycles are challenged by the strict HC and PM emissions limits.
 It is expected that technologies such as direct injection, combined with petrol particulate filters, could be needed for these motorcycle engine types to meet the Euro V demands.